AndypSheridan/barbelles-api/AGILE.md

 ## **Overview**

-This was my first attempt at developing a project using Agile Methodologies and I encountered challenges, and some occasional confusion, along the way.
+This was my second project developed using Agile Methodologies and I encountered challenges, and some occasional confusion, along the way.
 The first challenge was the plethora of information I had absorbed in a short space of time.
 I was attempting to apply a number of Agile methods and use various different platforms to help the planning process:

 I used a [Smartsheet](https://www.smartsheet.com) template to help plan six sprints for this project: